Shreeramghimire/Data-Warehouse-Basics/Introduction.md

 The word "Western Region" is stored exactly once in the entire database.
 If we rename the region to "West Coast," we update just **1 row** in the REGION table, and it magically fixes every single sensor reading in history.

-**The Query:** To find mortality in the Western Region, we now have to run: